sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-12_the-bhrigu-s-the-country-and-the-national-epic.md

 +++
-title = "The bhR^igu-s, the country and the nationalxa0epic"
+title = "The bhR^igu-s, the country and the national epic"

 +++
 The imprint of the bhR^igu-s is not just all over the literature of